 (iiia) while the member is suspended under section 5.117(1)(a)(iv) or Part 8; or

-(iii) while the election of the member is disputed and proceedings relating to the disputed election have been commenced and are pending.
+(iii) while the election of the member is disputed and proceedings relating to the disputed election have been commenced and are pending;

+or

+(c) if the non-attendance occurs during a period for which the member is entitled to parental leave under subsection (5B).

+(5B) For the purposes of subsection (5)(c), a member is entitled to parental leave for the period of 6 months beginning on the day on which the member or the member’s spouse or de facto partner —

+(a) gives birth; or

+(b) either alone or with another person and whether in the State or elsewhere — adopts, or becomes the guardian or foster parent of, a person who is under 16 years of age.

 (6) A member who before the commencement of the Local Government Amendment Act 2009 section 5 was granted leave during an ordinary meeting of the council from which the member was absent is to be taken to have first obtained leave for the remainder of that meeting.

 [Section 2.25 amended: No. 49 of 2004 s.
 19(1); No. 17 of 2009 s.
 5; No. 31 of 2018 s.
-5.]
+5; No. 11 of 2023 s.
+18.]

 2.26.
 Election to council terminates employment with local government